TestCentricity/testcentricity_web/README.md

 ## What's New
+###Version 2.1.3

+* Added support for "tiling" or cascading multiple browser windows when the `BROWSER_TILE` and `PARALLEL` Environment Variables are set to true.
+For each concurrent parallel thread being executed, the position of each browser will be offset by 100 pixels right and 100 pixels down.
+For parallel test execution, use the [parallel_tests gem](https://github.com/grosser/parallel_tests) to decrease overall test execution time.

 ###Version 2.1.2

 * Added device profiles for Microsoft Lumia 950, Blackberry Leap, Blackberry Passport, and Kindle Fire HD 10